whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Here's how:

+Go for a **clutter free** home.

 Make sure you keep ornaments and knickknacks to a minimum.

-If you have kids: store toys, games and stuffed animals in plastic bins.
+If you have kids, store toys, games and stuffed animals in plastic bins.

 Finally, restrict smaller objects to an organized junk drawer.

 That's it.

 Now you'll be able to clean in record time.

 ## 24. Sleeping Spots